DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 ### Who made Debussy and when?
-In 2006 [Antonio Cervellino](https://www.psi.ch/en/lsc/people/antonio-cervellino), [Antonietta Guagliardi](http://toscalab.uninsubria.it/index.php/people) and [Cinzia Giannini](http://www.ic.cnr.it/ic4/staff/cinzia-giannini/) published a [new apporach for the evaluation of Fourier patterns of model structures](https://doi.org/10.1002/jcc.20407).
-This was critical to make feasable the employment of a DSE-based technique to model scattering data.
-Few years later, in 2010, the same authors released [the first version of Debussy](https://doi.org/10.1107/S0021889810041889), that included a full workflow structure from the modelling to the fitting.
+In 2006 [Antonio Cervellino](https://www.psi.ch/en/lsc/people/antonio-cervellino), [Antonietta Guagliardi](http://toscalab.uninsubria.it/index.php/people) and [Cinzia Giannini](http://www.ic.cnr.it/ic4/staff/cinzia-giannini/) published a [new apporach for the evaluation of Fourier patterns of model structures]<br/>(https://doi.org/10.1002/jcc.20407).
+This made feasable the employment of a DSE-based technique to model scattering data from nanomaterials.
+Few years later, in 2010, the same authors released [the first version of Debussy](https://doi.org/10.1107/S0021889810041889), that included a full workflow to perform an analysis from modelling to fitting.<br/>
 In 2015, [Antonio Cervellino](https://www.psi.ch/en/lsc/people/antonio-cervellino), [Ruggero Frison](https://www.empa.ch/), [Federica Bertolotti](http://toscalab.uninsubria.it/index.php/people) and [Antonietta Guagliardi](http://toscalab.uninsubria.it/index.php/people) released the Debussy 2.0.
-This update introduced many new features, incluing a GUI, the treatment of Compton scattering and a more robust statistical treatment of fitting parameters.
+This update introduced many new features, incluing a GUI, the treatment of Compton scattering and a more robust statistical treatment of fitting parameters.<br/>
 Debussy is still developed and mantained by the jointed efforts of the [ToScaLab](http://toscalab.uninsubria.it/) members,[Antonio Cervellino](https://www.psi.ch/en/lsc/people/antonio-cervellino) and [Ruggero Frison](https://www.empa.ch/)

 ### How can I find out more about Debussy?
-If you want too learn how to use the software, visit the [getting started](https://debyeusersystem.github.io/getting-started/) section of this website.
+If you want to learn how to use the software, visit the [getting started](https://debyeusersystem.github.io/getting-started/) section of this website.<br/>
-The full documentation of the software is provided in the [manuals](https://sourceforge.net/projects/debussy/files/2.2/MANUALS.zip/download).
+The full documentation of the software is provided in the [manuals](https://sourceforge.net/projects/debussy/files/2.2/MANUALS.zip/download).<br/>
 For an in-depth explanation of the central concepts regarding the software and their implementations please refer to the following publications.
 - A. Cervellino, R. Frison, F. Bertolotti and  A. Guagliardi, *J. Appl.
 Cryst.*, **2015**, *48*, 2026-2032, [doi.org/10.1107/S1600576715020488](https://https://doi.org/10.1107/S1600576715020488).
 - A. Cervellino, C. Giannini and  A. Guagliardi, *J. Appl.
 Cryst.*, **2010**, *43*, 1543-1547, [doi.org/10.1107/S0021889810041889](https://doi.org/10.1107/S0021889810041889).
 - A. Cervellino, C. Giannini and  A. Guagliardi, *J. Comput.
-Chem.*, **2006**, *27*, 995-1008, [doi.org/10.1002/jcc.20407](https://doi.org/10.1002/jcc.20407).
+Chem.*, **2006**, *27*, 995-1008, [doi.org/10.1002/jcc.20407](https://doi.org/10.1002/jcc.20407).<br/>
 If you are interested in attending a school on how to use Debussy and total-scattering approaches, we suggest following the news of the [ToScaLab](http://toscalab.uninsubria.it/) social profile on [Facebook](https://www.facebook.com/toscalabCO).
 A school on the topic is generally held once a year.

 ### What was done with Debussy?